opentelekomcloud-infra/attention-list/planning/user_stories.md

 al pull request list timeout

-### User Story: PR doc-export is closed but specific PR remains open
-A user runs the tool to list all issues where a Pull Request in doc-export repository has been closed but the corresponding Pull Request in the specific service repository remains open.

-al pull request list orphans

 ### User Story: Old Pull Requests
 A user runs the tool to list all Pull Requests older then a particular age.